 Dr. Goldman is former director of the Jewish Media Service, which was a national clearinghouse on film and television for the North American Jewish community.
 At JMS, he helped launch the concept of Jewish television programming, film festivals across the country, and greater use of media in Jewish education.
 Prior to that, he was curator of film for the YIVO Institute for Jewish Research, where he supervised the preservation of Yiddish films.
 For many years, he developed and moderated the film program at the Center for Jewish History and Yeshiva University in New York City.
-As a student, Eric hosted radio programs on WRTI in Philadelphia and WCRB in Boston and later directed The New Jewish Media Project, a New York City-based collective for young Jewish filmmakers.
+As a student, Eric hosted radio programs on WRTI in Philadelphia and WCRB in Boston and he later directed The New Jewish Media Project, a New York City-based collective for young Jewish filmmakers.
 Eric Goldman was also a member of the Educational Advisory Committee of the United States Holocaust Memorial Museum in Washington.

-Eric Goldman received a Ph.D. in Cinema Studies from New York University, where he studied with Jay Leyda and Robert Sklar, while a fellow of the Max Weinreich Center for Eastern European Jewish Studies at Columbia University.
+Eric Goldman received a Ph.D. in Cinema Studies from New York University, where he studied with Jay Leyda and Robert Sklar, while a fellow of the Max Weinreich Center for Eastern European Jewish Studies at Columbia University/YIVO.
 He holds graduate degrees in Contemporary Jewish Studies and Theater Arts from Brandeis University, a B.A. from Temple University and Bachelor of Hebrew Literature from Gratz College.
-For over a decade, he planned and moderated the Israeli film series, "Lens on Israel," at New York's 92nd Street Y and the Yiddish film series at Hebrew Union College; he was also one of the founders of the New York Yiddish Film Festival.
+For over a decade, he planned and moderated the Israeli film series, "Lens on Israel," at New York's 92nd Street Y and the Yiddish film series at Hebrew Union College; he also was one of the founders of the New York Yiddish Film Festival.
 In 1999, Eric became artistic director of the Jack Wolgin Jewish Film Festival, held in suburban Philadelphia.
 In 2006, he created the Ergo Media "Digital Filmmaking" specialty camp at the NJ Y Camps in northeastern Pennsylvania.
 He also developed the “Israel Jewish Identity Film Project” and curriculum for the Avi Chai Foundation and the “PJ DVD Project” for PJ Library and The Steinhardt Foundation for Jewish Life.

 Dr. Goldman has also produced and directed for radio, television, video and film and has developed and authored over a dozen DVDs, including Yidl mitn Fidl, Hill 24 Doesn’t Answer and Lies My Father Told Me.
 He won a Special Jury Award at the 1996 International Jewish Video Competition.